OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/export.md

   // This contains any library variable sets that are used by the project.
   // These are included as a reference when importing to ensure that the same
-  // Library Variable Set exists on your other Octopus Deploy Server.
+  // Library Variable Set exists on your other Octopus Server.
   "LibraryVariableSets": [
     ...
   ],